pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 NOTE:

-For services running on the same host, you may use the same certificate, if those services are accessed using the same hostname/IP address.
-You may even use wildcard certificates to share certificates across nodes.
-However, it is strongly recommended that you use separate certificates for each service.
+For services running on the same host, the same certificate can be used, if those services are accessed using the same hostname/IP address.
+Also, wildcard certificates can be used to share certificates across hosts.
+However, it is strongly recommended that separate certificates be used for each service.

 The steps are: